ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

    exit
    $

-When finished, use the ``exit`` command to end the bash shell on the compute resource and hence the slurm srun job.
+When finished, use the ``exit`` command to end the bash shell on the compute resource and hence the Slurm srun job.

 .. _salloc: